You are here: Sailing. Sailing yachts & equipment. European Yacht of the Year Awards.

-European Yacht of the Year Award
+European Yacht of the Year Awards

-European Yacht of the Year 2014 Awards
+European Yacht of the Year 2014

 The best and finest in Europe’s boat industry are awarded the “Oscars of Water Sports” every year: this is the eleventh time the international “European Yacht of the Year” awards were presented, and the eighth time for the “European Powerboat of the Year”.
 The jury comprises the test directors and editors-in-chief of Europe’s nineteen leading yachting and powerboat magazines.
 The hotly contested prizes are traditionally awarded at the FLAGSHIP NIGHT, the traditional meeting of the industry hosted by Delius Klasing Verlag and “Boot” Düsseldorf on the first weekend of the show.
 Publisher Konrad Delius and “Boot”-project manager Goetz-Ulf Jungmichel welcomed more than 400 guests from the international maritime scene to the awards ceremony this year.